Star Wars Galaxies: Jump to Lightspeed: Space Combat

 Space combat in Galaxies is quite different than ground combat.
 Players must aim at their targets (often needing to "lead" their target in compensation for the target's movement) and click a button on the mouse or joystick to fire.
 Success in space combat is somewhat dependent on player skill.
 Grinding for ship upgrades is a significant factor in your success.

 Customization

 As characters advance in their piloting professions, they gain access to a widening variety of tactics, starship chassis, and starship components.
 Their ships can be completely customized with components looted from enemies or crafted by shipwrights.
 Available chassis include the X-Wing and Y-Wing for Rebels, TIE Fighters and TIE Bombers for Imperials, and new Hutt and Black Sun ship designs for Freelancers.
 Characters who have mastered a piloting profession get access to PoB (Player on Board) ship designs such as the famed YT-1300.
 PoB ships allow characters to walk around the interiors (which can be decorated just like a building on the ground) and man additional shipboard stations such as laser turrets.

 Reception

 It was nominated for GameSpot's 2004 "Best Expansion Pack" award, which went to Rise of Nations: Thrones and Patriots.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Jump to Lightspeed for "Massively Multiplayer/Persistent World Game of the Year", which was ultimately awarded to World of Warcraft.